peerreynders/solid-start-notes-basic/README.md

 The purpose of `search-field` is to propagate the input search text to the route URL which consequently triggers all the activities associated with that navigation.
 What is interesting in the original is the use of [`useTransition`](https://react.dev/reference/react/useTransition):
 - the `isPending` value indicates that the triggered activities haven't completed yet.
-- `startTransition` marks all state updates triggered synchronously by the passed `scope` function as part of the “transistion”.
+- `startTransition` marks all state updates triggered synchronously by the passed `scope` function as part of the “transition”.
 More importantly calling `startTransition` before the previous invocation completes [*interrupts*](https://react.dev/reference/react/useTransition#starttransition-caveats) the previous transition in favour of the more recent one.

 So:
 - `isPending` controls the “busy” spinner